dougwollison/domainer/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/domainer/releases) for this project.**

 = 1.1.0 =
-Fixed handling of URLs when switch_to_blog was involved.
+Added remote login capabilities, fixed handling of URLs when using switch_to_blog.

 = 1.0.1 =
 Fixed bug with deleting domains and certain redirect URLs.